-Insulin should be available to people with T1D at a low, predictable out-of-pocket (OOP) cost.
+- Access: Insulin should be available to people with T1D at a low, predictable out-of-pocket (OOP)

-Health plans and pharmacy benefit managers should ensure discounts and rebates that reduce OOP costs for people with T1D.
+Health plans and pharmacy benefit managers should lower OOP costs by sharing discounts and rebates directly with people with T1D.

 Insulin manufacturers should lower their prices to current net levels and restrict price increases to CPI thereafter.

-JDRF has called on insulin manufacturers to lower their prices to the current net levels (taking out the amount currently used simply to pay rebates) and then restrict price increases to CPI thereafter.
+JDRF has called on insulin manufacturers to lower their prices to the current net price (the total price after discounts and rebates) and then restrict price increases to CPI thereafter.
 We acknowledge that curtailing the use of rebates will be necessary to permit this to occur.

 Health plans and PBMs should allow people with T1D access to the insulin that is most appropriate for them.